Standing Front Barbell Raise Over Head: Video Tutorial & Exercise Guide

 This exercise also helps improve shoulder stability and strength, making it a great addition to any upper-body workout routine.
 It can be used to build shoulder mass and enhance performance in pressing movements.

-Benefits of Standing Front Barbell Raise Overhead
+Standing Front Barbell Raise Overhead: Benefits

 The Standing Front Barbell Raise Overhead targets multiple muscle groups, including the anterior deltoids, upper chest, and traps, which helps develop overall shoulder size and strength.
 The overhead phase of the movement also engages the core, making it a functional exercise for improving stability and balance.